yellowmessenger/documentation/docs/platform_concepts/studio/train/add-faqs.md

     <img src="https://imgur.com/39PjTGm.png" alt="drawing" width="60%"/>

-4. Your bot's language settings have been successfully updated.
+4. Your AI-agent's language settings have been successfully updated.
 You can [add FAQs](#1-add-faqs-add-faqs) in different languages.

 ## Train and test FAQs

-After adding all the FAQs, you can train the bot to understand these FAQs by clicking [Train Intents](https://docs.yellow.ai/docs/platform_concepts/studio/train/intents#3-train-intents).
+After adding all the FAQs, you can train the AI-agent to understand these FAQs by clicking [Train Intents](https://docs.yellow.ai/docs/platform_concepts/studio/train/intents#3-train-intents).

 To train intents for FAQs, follow these steps: